hewison-chris/agora-cl-docs/website/docs/install/partials/_quickstart-intro.md

 ## Introduction

 Agora-cl is an implementation of the [Ethereum proof-of-stake consensus specification](https://github.com/ethereum/consensus-specs).
-In this quickstart, you’ll use Agora-cl to run an Ethereum node and optionally a validator.
+In this quickstart, you’ll use Agora-cl to run an Agora-cl node and optionally a validator.
 This will let you stake 40,000 BOA using hardware that you manage.

 This is a beginner-friendly guide.
 Familiarity with the command line is expected, but otherwise this guide makes no assumptions about your technical skills or prior knowledge.

 At a high level, we'll walk through the following flow:

- 1. Configure an **execution node** using an execution-layer client.
+ 1. Configure an **Agora execution node** using Agora-el, an execution-layer client.
- 2. Configure a **Agora node** using Agora-cl, a consensus-layer client.
+ 2. Configure an **Agora consensus node** using Agora-cl, a consensus-layer client.
- 3. Configure a **validator** and stake BOA using Agora-cl (optional).
+ 3. Configure an **Agora validator** and stake BOA using Agora-validator (optional).

 <br />